OaknetGames/OakNet-Link-Api/README.md

 # OakNet-Link-New
-The Project goal is to provide easy access to Client-Server based Multiplayer games for everyone.
+The Project goal is to provide easy access to Peer to Peer based Multiplayer games for everyone.

-# Basic Concept
-Connecting to a private IP address in the OakNet-Link network establishes a peer to peer VPN tunnel to redirect the games traffic.

 # Current Status (rough overview):
+Nat Detection : Not implemented

 Peer to peer connection establishment: working but mostly untested

-Peer to peer tunnels: working but mostly untested

-App: in development

-Server management: not started yet

-DNS system: in planning and concepting
+Sessions:  untested

 # Network Concepts:
 Needs to be rewritten...